Western Illinois University - Quad Cities - Academics

 A Departmental Selection Committee must recommend applicants for admission to the graduate program in the Department of Counselor Education.
 The Selection Committee requires references, transcripts, a screening interview, GRE scores (for applicants with a cumulative GPA lower than 2.75), Basic Skills Test scores (for school counseling applicants), and an essay.
 Applicants who are required to submit GRE scores must submit official GRE general test scores (no more than five years old).
 Applicants seeking school counseling licensure for Illinois or Iowa should contact the Chairperson of the Department of Counselor Education for those requirements.
 Considerations for screening interviews will not take place until all required documents are received and approved by the deadline.
 We are a SELECTIVE ADMISSION department.
 Meeting minimum requirements does not guarantee an invitation for screening or admission into the department.
 Admission decisions are based on all criteria considered in relationship to the needs of the department, number of students who can be reasonably accommodated, professional comportment, and demonstrated potential for success.

 Fingerprint-based Illinois State Police and FBI criminal background investigations are required as part of the admission process.
-This process will be addressed with students offered admission into the department when they attend the required new student orientation.
+This process will be addressed with applicants offered admission into the department in an email notification.
 Students may be prohibited from completing field work if background investigations reveal certain criminal offenses, arrests, and/or convictions.
 It is important to be aware that some schools/agencies may have additional background investigations prior to acceptance at their field site.
-Please review the Criminal Background Investigation Policy or if there are further questions, email the Department of Counselor Education at email@example.com for additional information.
+Please review the Criminal Background Investigation Policy or if there are further questions, email the Department of Counselor Education at firstname.lastname@example.org for additional information.

 Applicants must have completed a Bachelor’s degree (undergraduate course work) in any field from a regionally accredited university.
 Applicants must have a cumulative undergraduate GPA of 3.0 or higher (includes all undergraduate work attempted at all institutions), or 3.25 for the last two years (60 semester hours) of undergraduate work.